ZipCodeCore/PairCodingOne/README.md

 # Bank Account Pair Coding

-This might be a decent place to put a "ledger lab" (double-entry-ledger fundamentals)
+This might be a decent place to put a "ledger lab" (double-entry-ledger fundamentals) AND enable it to be done in Python as well.

 (early UML to code lab)